-Douglas E. Henley, MD, FAAFP, works with the AAFP Board of Directors on the mission, strategy and vision for the AAFP and provides representation to other organizations, including medical, public, and private sectors.
+Douglas E. Henley, MD, FAAFP, serves as executive vice president and chief executive officer for the American Academy of Family Physicians.
+Henley works with the AAFP Board of Directors on the mission, strategy and vision for the AAFP and provides representation to other organizations, including medical, public, and private sectors.
 He also serves on the board of directors of the AAFP Foundation, the charitable arm of the AAFP.

 Todd C. Dicus has overall responsibility for development and implementation of operational strategy, including oversight of budgetary, human resources, legal and compliance functions.
 He assumed this position in January 2009.

 Dale L. Culver, CPA, is responsible for the financial operations of the organization, including financial reporting, budgets, investments and cash management.

 Craig Doane joined the AAFP Foundation in 2007 and oversees all corporate development fundraising and Foundation activities, which annually raise more than $11 million in grants and donations.